 - Someone with a disability may be reliant on a support person for care and may be in fear of the outcomes of disclosure.

 - Someone from a targeted community may not see the police as there to protect them.

 As an active bystander, you can help decrease these barriers for survivors to report an incident or reach out for support by contributing to a culture that takes the issue seriously and aims to prevent additional violence from occurring.
 It is also important to always check in with the person experiencing the violence or discrimination to ensure you are not taking power away from them in the situation.
 For example, some survivors may not feel comfortable contacting the police, so it is important that you respect their wishes, and provide them with other avenues of support.

 There is No Maybe is a theatrical play performed by members of Vanier College Productions that focuses on sexual violence, consent, how to be an active bystander and support services available.
 The play has been performed at Orientation Day to over 6000+ incoming students and orientation leaders for the past two years.

-Produced by the Sexual Violence Response Office, York University
+Produced by The Centre for Sexual Violence Response, Support & Education, York University

 Conceived by Vanier College Productions

 Created by Kristen Da Silva, Katie Edwards, Alisse Lee Goldenberg, Brian Goldenberg, Theresa Noon-Hunter